saiKelkar/Algorithms/01_Big_O_Notation/Time Complexity.md

 (answers the question -- If I double the size of the input, how much more time or memory will my algorithm use?)

 Big O measures:
-- Time complexity -- how long it takes to run
+- Time complexity -- how long it takes to run - CPU time
-- Space complexity -- how much memory it uses
-This is expressed in terms of n (n -- size of input)
+- Space complexity -- how much memory it uses - main memory This is expressed in terms of n (n -- size of input)

 O(1) -- Constant time (e.g., accessing an array element)